pxslip/db-studio/docs/reference/filter-rules.md

 ### Some vs None in One-to-Many

-When applying filters to a one-to-many field, Directus will default to a "some" search, for example in:
+When applying filters to a one-to-many field, d9 will default to a "some" search, for example in:

 ```json
 {